-(B) If pricing proposed in the Price Proposal Template is based on commercial market prices, future price adjustments are subject to clause I-FSS-969 Economic Price Adjustment - FSS Multiple Award Schedule.
-The offeror must either propose a fixed annual escalation rate or identify a relevant market indicator (e.g., the Bureau of Labor Statistics Employment Cost Index).
+- (B) If proposed pricing is based on commercial market prices, future price adjustments are subject to clause I-FSS-969 Economic Price Adjustment FSS Multiple Award Schedule.
+The offeror must either propose a fixed annual escalation rate or identify a relevant market indicator (e.g., the Bureau of Labor Statistics Employment Cost Index). - v.

-iii.
 Travel will be handled in accordance with clause C-FSS-370 Contractor Tasks/Special Requirements.
 Costs for transportation, lodging, meals and incidental expenses are allowable subject to the limitations contained in the Federal Travel Regulations and/or Joint Travel Regulations.
-These costs should not be included in proposed prices, as they are to be coordinated at the order level.
+These costs should not be included in proposed prices, as they